-The WHCCS serves the University as a dedicated research center focused largely on the conduct of clinical studies and dissemination of research through a commitment to translating research into clinical practice.
 The WHCCS has engaged in studies investigating treatments and diagnostic tools for back, neck and headache pain conditions that are recognized in the scientific community as some of the highest quality evidence impacting natural health care delivery.

 Beginning in 2007, WHCCS faculty engaged in research education for students and university faculty through a \$1.5 million partnership project funded by the National Center for Complementary and Integrated Health, formerly the National Center for Complementary and Alternative Medicine.
 This landmark project, in collaboration with the University of Minnesota, was charged with the development of an innovative research curriculum spanning all of Northwestern's academic programs.
 This project laid the foundation for education in evidence-informed practice competencies to develop a generation of health care providers who are able to effectively use research evidence and integrate it with their own clinical expertise and patient preferences.